Patent Valuation: How Much is Your Patent Really Worth?

 Prospects for growth

-Patent value is calculated using a number of different factors similar to tangible products such as cars, phones, and houses whose market price is meticulously calculated using a variety of different factors such as labor cost, overhead cost, market dynamics, product originality, and competitor's position.
+Patent value is calculated using a number of different factors similar to tangible products such as cars, phones, and houses whose market price is meticulously calculated using a variety of different factors such as labor cost, overhead cost, market dynamics, and product originality, and competitor's position.
 The number of different questions when evaluating patent includes but is not limited to-

 What does it mean in terms of importance and criticality for a certain technology domain?